varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

-As did a lot of other chinese people, who instead of a train schedules and train tickets, got a few lines of english, which the vast majority of did not read or understand.
+As did a lot of other chinese people, who instead of a train schedules and train tickets, got a few lines of english, which the vast majority of them did not read or understand.

 But there were also a link.